matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 profile information etc.), that sooner or later will be needed to remove, either because of disk usage or privacy reasons.
-- Without a provisioning protocol, the system administrators need to manually perform the account removal operation on all the services the employee have been using.
+- Without a provisioning protocol, the system administrators need to manually perform the account removal operation on all the services the employee had been using.
 This can be cumbersome depending on the quantity of users and services.
 - With a provisioning protocol, the modifications on the user profile are automacally repercuted on all the services, so the system administrators only need to do the removal once on